guynir42/AstroRetriever/README.md

   It also contains the `VirtualDemoObs` which is an example observatory that can be used for testing data reduction.
 - `database.py` does not contain any classes, but is used to set up the database connection using SQLAlchemy.
 - `dataset.py` contains the `DatasetMixin` class, which is a base class for all data types.
-  It also contains the `RawData` class, which is used to store filenames for data that has not yet been reduced, and the `Lightcurve` class, which is used to store reduced photometry (lightcurves).
+  It also contains the `RawPhotometry` class, which is used to store filenames for data that has not yet been reduced, and the `Lightcurve` class, which is used to store reduced photometry (lightcurves).
 - `detection.py` contains the `DetectionMixin` class, which is a base class for all detection objects.
   It also contains the `DetectionInTime` class, which is a specific example of a detection class.